Skip to main content

 Image 3: Burn rate chart marked with adjustment event

-Adjustments and replay playlists
+Adjustments and Replay

-When working with adjustments and replay processes, note that only one calculation can be performed per SLO at a time.
+When working with adjustments and Replay processes, note that only one calculation can be performed per SLO at a time.
 Any new requests involving the same SLO will be queued and executed sequentially:

 1. Replay and adjustment conflict:

-• If a replay is running for SLO X and the user creates an adjustment for the same SLO X, the adjustment will be queued and will only begin once the replay is complete.
+• If a Replay is running for SLO X and the user creates an adjustment for the same SLO X, the adjustment will be queued and will only begin once the replay is complete.

 2. Adjustment and Replay conflict: